spizzolante/data-cleaning-pandas/README.txt

 Pycountry-Convert

 ## Data Source
-The analysis is based on the GSAF5_file.csv available on GitHub repository, which should be placed in the /content/ directory.
+The analysis is based on the GSAF5_file.csv available on GitHub repository, which should be placed in your preferable directory.

 ## Main Focus
 The analyze is mainly focused on the individual activities when the attacks happened.